crossplane/docs/content/master/concepts/managed-resources.md

 provider creates it.
 Instead the external system generates an nondeterministic name and returns it to the provider.

-When the external system generates the resource's name, it's critical that the provider saves it to the managed resource's `crossplane.io/external-name` annotation.
-If it doesn't, it leaks the resource.
+When the external system generates the resource's name, the provider attempts to save it to the managed resource's `crossplane.io/external-name` annotation.
+If it doesn't, it _leaks_ the resource.

 A provider can't guarantee that it can save the annotation.
 The provider could restart or lose network connectivity between creating the resource and saving